 • Viewing and accepting your financial aid package.

 • Registering for classes.

 After we've processed your enrollment deposit, you can sign up for your orientation session.
 Spots are first come, first served so it's best to do this as soon as possible.

-We'll send you some additional instructions in late January, if you're beginning classes in the fall, and in November, if you're beginning classes in the spring semester.
+We'll send you additional instructions in January if you're beginning classes in the fall, or in November if you're beginning classes in the spring semester.

 At orientation, you'll learn about life at CMU and most importantly, sign up for your classes in one-on-one sessions with your advisor.

 If you have questions, reach us at the Orientation Office at 989-774-6629.